-The VDD and VDDIO supplies should be decoupled close to the chip by several 100 nF low inductance multi-layer ceramic capacitors between the supplies and GND (for example, 4×100 nF 0402 low inductance MLCCs per supply rail).
-The ground side of the decoupling capacitors should have as short a path back to the

-GND pins as possible.
+The VDD and VDDIO supplies should be decoupled close to the chip by several 100 nF low inductance multi-layer ceramic capacitors between the supplies and GND (for example, 100nF 0402 for every other supply pin).
+The ground side of the decoupling capacitors should have as short a path back to the GND pins as possible.
 A bulk decoupling capacitor of at least 10 uF should be placed on each of these supplies.